-We notice that the proposals in the ED focus on the right to defer settlement rather than the expectation of the timing of settlement.
+We think that application of substance over form is necessary as, otherwise, there might be an incentive for an entity to seek including an option in a loan arrangement to defer settlement on economically unfavourable terms to achieve the favourable classification of the loan as non-current liability.
+Since the exercise of such an option would not be a realistic alternative at the end of the reporting period, we think classification as non-current would be inappropriate and would impair the quality of information for users.
+In other words, it would not appropriately depict the expected timing of cash outflows.
+Management expectations We note that the proposals in the ED focus on the right to defer settlement rather than the expectation of the timing of settlement.
 On the other side, paragraphs 61 and 69(a) of IAS 1 refer to an entity's 'expectation' for settling the liability.
 We wonder whether this conflicts with the revised criterion in paragraph 69(d).
 Especially, it appears to be unclear whether the criteria in paragraphs 69(a)-(d) should apply to different kinds of liabilities, ie liabilities from operating activities vs. liabilities from financing activities.
 We encourage the IASB to clarify the interaction of paragraphs 69(a)-(d) and paragraph 61 by stating whether the expectation of management only plays a role for the classification if the timing of settlement of the liability is not contractually determined.

-Furthermore, we have received feedback from our constituents that the proposed changes would impact the current reporting practice, as more liabilities would be classified as non-current obligations.
+From the wording of the proposed amendments, it is our understanding that it is the IASB's intention to limit the role of management expectations about the timing of cash flows and rather focus on the legally possible delays of settlement in regard of the current/non-current classification of liabilities in the statement of financial position.
+Within this context, we also have received feedback from our constituents that the proposed changes would impact the current reporting practice, as more liabilities would be classified as non-current obligations.
 Current practice focuses on the expected settlement of liabilities and not on the latest contractually possible date of settlement.
 Loan arrangements may not only include options to defer settlement but could also include options of early redemption.
 In those cases current practice would apply judgement about the likelihood of exercising any of the options.
 For example, liabilities are classified as current if the exercise of an early redemption option within the next twelve months is economically favourable and expected by management, even if the regular settlement date of the loan arrangement would be more than twelve months after the reporting period.
 This also appears to be in line with the objective of financial statements to provide information helping to prospect amount, timing and uncertainty of future cash flows.
 Thus, we think the IASB needs to clarify the impact of early redemption options vs. deferral options for the current/non-current classification of liabilities.